oroinc/documentation/cookbook/how_to_add_entity_event_listeners.rst

 ---------------------------

 In the previous part, we created the contact.listener that is triggered during the flush of en entity.
-In fact, the event will be triggered during every flush of bundle's entities so you need to check the current entity class type.
+In fact, the event will be triggered when all managed entities are being flushed, so you need to check the current entity class type.

-This class must have an onFlush method, which will be called when the event is dispatched:
+This class must have the ``onFlush`` method, which will be called when the event is dispatched:

 .. code-block:: php
     :linenos: